-Pages 385-387: Tell students that they can import footnotes from Word files and that they have control over every aspect of formatting the footnote marker, the footnote placement, and the text.
+Pages 387-389: Tell students that they can import footnotes from Word files and that they have control over every aspect of formatting the footnote marker, the footnote placement, and the text.

-Cross-references
+Cross references

-Pages 387-389: When referencing other pages in a publication, using automatic cross-references ensures that the page numbers stay up to date as documents are edited and text reflows.
+Pages 389-391: When referencing other pages in a publication, using automatic cross references ensure that the page numbers stay up to date as documents are edited and text reflows.